MISP/misp-website/_posts/2020-09-30-How-To-Make-A-MISP-Import-Script.md

 ### User data

-User data from the Github API are transformed into a JSON in order to be parsed by the following commands:
+User data from the GitHub API are transformed into a JSON in order to be parsed by the following commands:

 ~~~~python
 github_user = r.json()